AliOweidah/Technology-Shop/README.md

 # Technology-Shop
-For this a simple and extendable electronic shopping cart shall be programmed.
+For this a simple and extendable electronic shopping cart shall be programmed in C++..
 As example articles smart phones, notebooks and accessories shall be ordered

 UML class diagram :